 Therefore, it may be prudent to seek assistance in crafting the garnishment orders and managing their submission to the pay center.
 By doing so, you can help ensure that all parties involved complete the garnishment process accurately and efficiently, thereby protecting the financial interests of both the service member and their former spouse.
 Protect your military benefits by contacting Graham Family Law today!

-In military divorces, courts do not consider VA disability benefit payments as a divisible asset; therefore, they cannot be divided as property during the divorce process.
+In military divorces, courts treat VA disability benefit payments as non-divisible assets, so they do not divide them as property during the divorce process.
 However, creditors can garnish VA disability compensation payments to cover child or spousal support.
 This is permitted even when a VA waiver against retirement is in place.
 Consequently, understanding the role of these payments in calculating child support and alimony is essential for both the military member and their former spouse, as it can significantly impact the financial future of both parties.

 A military divorce attorney ensures your rights and benefits are protected throughout the process.
 They provide guidance on federal and state laws.